 Wood Destroying Ants

-Serving Chicago Illinois, Indiana and Missouri
+Serving Chicago Illinois and Indiana

 Carpenter ants, classified by the genus Camponotus, are known for their destruction of wooden structures and materials.
 Although they don’t eat wood (unlike termites), they can still cause serious damage by continually excavating within a wooden structure.
 Carpenter ants expand their nest through a network of tunnels called galleries.

 Carpenter ants prefer to nest in damp, decaying wood.
 Colonies can frequently be found outdoors in dead tree trunks and fallen limbs.
 Regular lawn and tree maintenance is the best way to ensure carpenter ants don’t establish a nest.

 Indoors, wood destroying ants prefer damp, hollow spaces between walls and floors.
 Certain areas of a home can be especially vulnerable, including window-sills, porches, and roof eaves.
 The easiest way to avoid a wood-destroying ant infestation is to make sure any leaks, drips, or water damage is repaired immediately, as the damp conditions can encourage a carpenter ant invasion.

 Ready For a Carpenter Ant Control Quote?